 If you're not near any of the Delta cities with award space, see if you can find a connection at the lowest level award space as well — if not, it might be worth it to use additional miles or piece together separate tickets / possibly even purchasing them from a low-cost carrier if the price is right.

 Hawaii is a popular award destination that our award booking service handles.
 If you are looking for some award space to Hawaii you are in luck; it is very rare to find this amount of award space open on any airline.
-The fact that space is open to one of the prime vacation destination is a great bonus.
+The fact that space is open to one of the prime vacation destinations is a great bonus.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.